kognise/obsidian-aviation/FAR/Volume 3/K Administrative regulations/0193 Protection of voluntarily submitted information.md

 \(b\) You may be any person, including an individual, a company, or an organization.

-\(c\) You may propose to develop a program under this part using either the notice procedure in §193.11 or the no-notice procedure in §193.13.
+\(c\) You may propose to develop a program under this part using either the notice procedure in [[Volume 3/K Administrative regulations/0193 Protection of voluntarily submitted information.md#§193.11   What is the notice procedure?|§193.11]] or the no-notice procedure in [[Volume 3/K Administrative regulations/0193 Protection of voluntarily submitted information.md#§193.13   What is the no-notice procedure?|§193.13]].

 \(d\) If the FAA decides to protect the information that you propose to submit it issues an order designating the information as protected under this part.

-\(e\) The FAA only issues an order designating information as protected if the FAA makes the findings in §193.7.
+\(e\) The FAA only issues an order designating information as protected if the FAA makes the findings in [[Volume 3/K Administrative regulations/0193 Protection of voluntarily submitted information.md#§193.7   What does it mean for the FAA to designate information as protected?|§193.7]].

 \(f\) The designation may be for a program in which all similar persons may participate, or for a program in which only you submit information.